ntheile/CrossFront/README.md

 Day 10 - The Mobile and Desktop Views
 ======================================

-It's very simple to create a separate mobile and desktop view by using `CSS3 media queries.
+It's very simple to create a separate mobile and desktop view by using `CSS3 media queries`.
 I simply change the margin size of the side menu and main-content based on the screen size.

 `/css/app.css`